desaiyash21/Cryptocurrency-Price-Predictor-using-Deep-Learning/README.md

 # Cryptocurrency-Price-Predictor-using-Deep-Learning
-Cryptocurrency Price Predictor using lstm and gru
+Cryptocurrency Price Predictor using LSTM and GRU